Rakshasudu (2019 film): Plot

 Meanwhile, Siri is abducted from her birthday party at home.
 Arun and Prasad discover her mutilated body in their car trunk, implying that she was also murdered.
 Things worsen for Arun, as he gets suspended for his negligence for shooting Somaraj.
 Dejected and angry, Arun investigates the case by himself, with the help of a few policemen.
 Finding an audio clip from the hearing aid of Meera, he traces it back to an elderly magician named Annabella George's performance at the victim's school function.
 The lady used her magic show as a ruse to kidnap the girls since she impressed all the students with her magic tricks.
 She invites one student to volunteer in an act and then interacts with the student to gain her trust.
 She stalks the selected student leading to their kidnapping the day after meeting them, without any hassle.
 This leads Arun to the next potential victim, a schoolgirl named Sanjana.
 Arun soon realises that he was following the wrong girl when he learns of Sanjana having a twin sister.
 Sanjana gets abducted, even though she was under surveillance.
 Arun tracks her location to a house in the city, where he narrowly saves Sanjana from being murdered.
 The perpetrator escapes, but is revealed to be Mary Fernandez, who was involved in a killing a long time ago.
 Arun finds more about the case from the investigating officer, Jaya Prakash, a retired cop.

 Mary's son Christopher had been afflicted with Werner syndrome, a hormonal disorder that caused him to look aged.
 He was an outcast at school, but a girl named Sophie took pity on him and befriended him.
 Christopher soon began to develop feelings for Sophie, but unfortunately, he is heartbroken when she turns down his love and is ridiculed at school.
-The next day, Mary asked Sophie to become friends again and handed her a gift.
-When Sophie opens the gift box, she found a mutilated doll's head, which was what Sophie gave Christopher as his birthday gift.
-Sophie was brutally murdered by Mary, and both Mary and her son were arrested.
+He persistently pursued Sophie such that, in a fit of rage, she insulted his illness.
+The next day, Sophie tried to compromise, and Mary asked her to become friends again.
+Mary then handed her a gift box.
+When Sophie opened it, she found a mutilated doll's head which belonged to the same doll Sophie gave Christopher as his birthday gift.
+Mary then brutally murdered Sophie, and both Mary and her son were arrested.